 There is an abundance of campgrounds scattered throughout Brittany and the coast is a popular destination for French holiday-makers.
 But there are also lots of options if you are not carrying a tent.

-The longest section, from Plage de Goulien to Morgat, requires a walk of 23 kilometres (14.4 miles), but this could be shortened by taking a shortcut across the peninsular (see the map further down).
+The longest section, from Plage de Goulien to Morgat, requires a walk of 23 kilometres (14.4 miles), but this could be shortened by taking a shortcut across the peninsular (see the map near the top of this post).

 15.1 km (9.4 mi) Kerloc’h